DoD Lodging Rate Hikes: How to Adjust Your Travel Plans

 After our recent travel to Portugal, we made our way to Naval Station Rota, where we stayed in an Airbnb for about a week before our planned departure.
 The day before flying Space-A back to the U.S., we moved to a local hotel for $50/night (more than $30 less than base lodging) and took a taxi to the passenger terminal in the morning.

 In very expensive locales such as Oahu in Hawaii, off-base lodging costs as much, if not more, then military lodging, so it’s hard to escape the expense.
-You simply have to pad your budget if you expect to spend any time there.
+You simply need to pad your budget if you expect to spend any time there.

 OCONUS lodging is still somewhat of a grey area.
 In some locations, you can easily find convenient alternatives at a much lower price.
 In other places, the savings from staying off-base aren’t as clear.
 Research your lodging options in advance so that you can make a decision about what’s best for your budget.